-Because of a special law in the Canaries the taxes for consumption of goods are very low, which makes it pretty cheap to live in Tenerife.
+Because of a special law in the Canaries, the taxes for the consumption of goods are very low, which makes it pretty cheap to live in Tenerife.
 Compared to European standards the accommodation is affordable as well.
 Actually, nothing is very expensive on the island!

 If you’re a fan of traditional Canarian food or want to become one, visit some of the innumerable Guachinches!
 They have delicious food and are very affordable.
 Try the papas con mojo, calamares or the chorizo (Spanish paprika sausage).

-Because of the central position of Tenerife you have a good home base from which you can get easily to the other Canarian Islands by ferry for some euros.
+Because of the central position of Tenerife, you have a good home base from which you can easily get to the other Canary Islands by ferry or plane.
 Discover the diversity of the Canaries with your starting point in Tenerife.

-Anything you want to do, doesn’t matter if it’s sports, hiking or going to parties, you’ll never be disappointed by the prices.
-The range of activities in Tenerife is huge so don’t be lazy!
+You can do whatever you want, regardless of whether it’s sports, hiking, or partying.
+You’ll never be disappointed by the prices.
+Tenerife has a lot to offer, so don’t be lazy!
 Just check out the best places and activities without worrying about high costs.

 7. Co-Working in the Sun

-New equipment, a good internet connection (40 mbps), meeting rooms and a soundproof recording room with a Mac Mini, a camera and a microphone are all free to use!
-For photo or video production you can use the light emitters which are perfect for that use.
+New equipment, a good internet connection (40 mbps), meeting rooms and a soundproof recording room are all free to use!

 And after work… take a break in paradise!